Polymer/polymer/PRIMER.md

 When a Polymer elements changs a property that was "published" as part of its public API with the `notify` flag set to true, it automatically fires a non-bubbling DOM event to indicate those changes to interested hosts.
 These events follow a naming convention of `<property>-changed`, and contain a `value` property in the `event.detail` object indicating the new value.

-As such, one could attach an `on-<property-changed` listener to an element to be notified of changes to such properties, set the `event.detail.value` to a property on itself, and take necessary actions based on the new value.
+As such, one could attach an `on-<property>-changed` listener to an element to be notified of changes to such properties, set the `event.detail.value` to a property on itself, and take necessary actions based on the new value.
 However, given this is a common pattern, bindings using "curly-braces" (e.g. `{{property}}`) will automatically perform this upwards binding automatically without the user needing to perform those tasks.
 This can be defeated by using "square-brace" syntax (e.g. `[[property]]`), which results in only one-way (downward) data-binding.

 To summarize, two-way data-binding is achieved when both the host and the child agree to participate, satisfying these three conditions: